Master of Arts in Child Study & Education

 Application System Tips

-Our program is in the Department of Applied Psychology & Human Development.
+• Our program resides in the Department of Applied Psychology & Human Development.
 Select that Graduate Unit when you apply.

-As you are completing the online application form, you have the option of uploading your transcripts and CV, but you can submit the online application form without these documents and upload them later, as long as you do it prior to the deadline.
+• As you are completing the online application form, you have the option of uploading your transcripts, CV and experience with children chart.
+You can submit the online application form without these documents and upload them later, as long as you do it prior to the deadline.
 The "Review" page of the application form will alert you if you are missing any required fields.

-When you have completed the form part of the application process, click "Continue".
-PLEASE NOTE that once you click Continue, you can no longer edit the application form.
+• When you have completed and checked over the form part of the application process, click "Continue".
+Please Note: Once you click Continue, you can no longer edit the application form.
 It will be officially submitted, and from there you are taken to your applicant status portal.
 This is where you will pay the fee, see your checklist of all required materials, and upload those items.

 Dr. Eric Jackman Institute of Child Study - Application Awards